tonyp7/docker-wordpress-fpm-sqlite-nginx/README.md

 The image will pull the latest version of the official SQlite plugin for Wordpress and install it.
 The docker compose will in addition setup the `wp-config.php` file so that it can run properly with SQLite.

+### Additional PHP configuration

+The PHP default configuration include sensible values, but some are not well-suited to running a Wordpress site.
+For this reason, the Docker image contains additional PHP configuration in `uploads.ini` and `hardening.ini`.
+The first file increase the file upload max size to 10M (default: 2M) while hardening includes additional security settings.

 ## Nginx image

 The Nginx image is based off the `nginx:stable-alpine` official image.
 It contains a sensible configuration file that hardens and make nginx wordpress friendly.
 Notably the configuration files:
+ - Increases file upload max size to 10M
  - Caches static files
  - Imposes a rate limit on wp-login.php
  - Disable external access to xmlrpc.php